 Our partner, The Sailing Collective: In order to create and curate this unique experience, we’ve partnered closely with The Sailing Collective, a U.S.-based travel organization specializing in sailing trips throughout the world with a team of professional skippers and culinary artists who are passionate about hospitality and travel.
 The Sailing Collective has extensive knowledge of the region and established relationships with local restaurants and guides, and the onboard chef for this voyage is a Sardinia native.

-The total cost of this trip is $3,580.
+The total cost of this trip is $3,580 for the June 27 departure and $3,635 for the July 11 departure.
 Each cabin on the boat has one double bed.
-For those traveling by themselves, single accommodations can be provided, subject to availability, at an additional cost of $1,675.
+For those traveling solo, single accommodations can be provided, subject to availability, at an additional cost of $1,675 for the June 27 departure and $1,720 for the July 11 departure.
 Please contact us to request a single cabin.

 Our group will be staying aboard a 46-foot modern catamaran with four private cabins, plus additional space for crewmembers.
 Each cabin is designed to efficiently accommodate up to two people with a comfortable double bed, private bathrooms, and shelves for storing belongings.